vakuum/tcptunnel/README.md

 ### For Windows (Cygwin)

-You will need the Cygwin environment for Windows from http://www.cygwin.com/ with the following additional packages installed: gcc, git, make.
+You will need the Cygwin environment for Windows from http://www.cygwin.com/ with the following additional packages installed:

+* gcc
+* git
+* make

 ```
 $ uname -a